vweevers/contributors-from-git/README.md

-### git-contributors.js (0.2.3)

-A Node.js module providing contribution stats for your git repository.
+# git-sorted-contributors

+> **Get contributors from a git repository sorted by commit count.**
-This module utilize `$ git log --pretty=%an` to calculate and add the amount of percental contribution of each committer to the output.
+> Requires git 1.7+.
+Utilizes `git log --pretty=%an` to sum the contributions of each committer.

-_Note:_<br/>
-Please be aware that the current checked out branch is inspected.
-Currently there is no way to specify a custom branch.

 [![Build Status][travis_svg]][travis_link] [![Dependency Status][dm_svg]][dm_url]